|

 Q: Some chaperones want to arrive separately by car.
 Do they have to pay, and do they need a reservation?

 There is limited parking for chaperones arriving by car.
-When filling out your application, make sure to use the field where you can indicate that additional chaperones will be arriving by car in order to receive free parking reservations for them.
+When filling out your application, make sure to use the field where you can indicate that additional chaperones will be arriving by car in order to receive accommodations.

 Q: Can my students arrive by public bus to the Getty Villa?

-No, all school groups must arrive by school or chartered bus.
-Timed tickets are required for each vehicle.
+No, all school groups must arrive by school or chartered bus or by car.
+Timed tickets are required for each person arriving by car.

 Picnic Times and Box Lunches